jclark/satpulse/README.md

 - It filters the pulses received from the GPS receiver to eliminate those that appear to be spurious.
 This prevents spurious pulses causing spikes in the PTP hardware clock.

+- It can talk to U-blox receivers (or clones) using the UBX protocol, which is the native binary protocol of U-blox receivers (and clones).
+This gives gps4ptp access to the full capabilities of U-blox receivers.
+UBX is a bidirectonal protocol, which allows gps4ptp to make changes to the receiver's configuration.
+It can also use the ASCII NMEA protocol, which is universally supported, but provides limited capabilities.

-- It can take advantage of the sawtooth correction information (quantization error) provided by some U-blox receivers.
+- By using the UBX protocol, it can take advantage of the sawtooth correction (sometimes called quantization error) information that is available from some U-blox receivers.
 This enables more precise synchronization of the PTP hardware clock.

-- The most common Intel NICs generate timestamps for both edges of a pulse: gps4ptp deals with this automatically.
+- It automatically handles NICs that generate timestamps for both edges of a pulse (some Intel NICs, including the i210, do this).

-- It can talk to U-blox receivers (or clones) using UBX, the native U-blox binary protocol.
-This gives gps4ptp access to the full capabilities of the receiver.
-UBX is a bidirectonal protocol, which allows gps4ptp to make changes to the receiver's configuration.

 - It allows TCP connections with the GPS receiver attached to the serial port (similar to ser2net).
-This means you can run gps4ptp on a Linux box (such as a Raspberry Pi) and then connect back to GPS over TCP from a Windows PC using a program like u-center (from U-blox) on a PC to monitor or configure the GPS receiver (at the same time as it is being used for PTP).
+This means you can run gps4ptp on a Linux box (such as a Raspberry Pi) and then connect back to the GPS receiver over TCP from a Windows PC, using a program like u-center (from U-blox), to monitor or configure the GPS receiver, *at the same time as* it is being used for PTP.

-- Using the UBX protocol it can get the current atomic time from the GPS receiver, and use that directly to set the PTP hardware clock.
-Both GPS and PTP work natively using atomic time rather than UTC.
-With UBX, time has to be converted to UTC and then back to atomic time.
+- By using the UBX protocol, it can get the current time from the GPS receiver as atomic time, and use that directly to set the PTP hardware clock.
+Both GPS and PTP work natively using atomic time (without leap seconds) rather than UTC.
+With the NMEA protocol, time has to be converted to UTC and then back to atomic time.

 The following features are in progress: